A Practical Guide to Using OKRs in Product Management

 If you don’t have a clear and tangible Product Strategy, it does not make sense to use OKRs.

 The inputs listed above are not an exhaustive list every team has to complete before they are “allowed” to draft their OKRs.
 Furthermore, these should serve as orientation for the required clarity that informs the quality of the defined OKR sets.
 If one or more of these are missing, simply prioritize completing the puzzle until the next cycle to improve your way of working.
+But there's certainly a strong correlation between the quality of your OKR definition inputs and the usefulness of your resulting OKR sets.

 As mentioned earlier, defining the success of a product through Key Results shouldn’t just be a list of all the same performance-driven KPIs you measure already.
 Instead, use the idea of Key Results to define how success would look from as many angles as possible.